mjspriggs/overview/glossary/glossary.md

 ### base image
 {: #x5366487}

 An image that has no parent image.
-See also [image](/docs/overview?topic=overview-glossary#x2024928), [parent image](/docs/overview?topic=overview-glossary#x8439210).
+See also [image](#x2024928), [parent image](#x8439210).

-### beta offering
+### beta product
-{: #x9774283}
+{: #x10127356}

-An offering that {{site.data.keyword.IBM_notm}} makes available solely for evaluation and testing purposes.
-There are no warranties, SLAs or support provided and beta offerings are not intended for production use.
+A product that IBM makes available solely for evaluation and testing purposes.
+There are no warranties, SLAs or support provided and beta products are not intended for production use.

 ### bias detection
 {: #x9721361}